obraun-sl/zed-ipc/README.md

 IPC transfer for ZED images

-This repository shows how to transfer ZED images through OpenCV Mat to another process.</br>
+This repository shows how to transfer ZED images through sl::Mat (ZED SDK) to another process.</br>
 This uses Boost Interprocess library for IPC transfer.